JP358/Response-Surface-Designs-and-their-Analysis/README.md

 ================
 A basic tutorial for carrying out the analysis of results of response surface designs.It also discusses how to generate Box-Behnken and Central Composite designs.

-You can read the post for this repository by clicking on: <a href="https://r-inthelab.net/2022/06/15/response-surface-designs-and-their-analysis-with-r/">R in the Lab: Page Title</a>.
+You can read the post for this repository by clicking on: <a href="https://r-inthelab.net/2022/06/15/response-surface-designs-and-their-analysis-with-r/" target="_blank">R in the Lab: Response Surface Designs and their Analysis with R</a>.

 Juan Pablo Carreón Hidalgo 🤓